dhh1128/ken/docs/spec/hypertext.md

 * Just use a traditional hyperlink in the `[clickable text](#id)` form:

-    ```iml
+    ```ken
     In certain circumstances, [MRIs](#mri) provide diagnostic
     insight that is unavailable with a CAT scan.
     ```

 #### Code anchors

-The structure of [IPL](../glossary#intent-programming-language) source code automatically creates anchors.
-All formally assigned identifiers (block headers that end in a colon and are followed by indented content) in intent are anchored to their place of definition.
+The structure of [IPL](../glossary#ken-programming-language) source code automatically creates anchors.
+All formally assigned identifiers (block headers that end in a colon and are followed by indented content) in ken are anchored to their place of definition.
 In this code:

 ```i
 Register to vote: bool